 Phillies waste a strong outing from Cristopher Sánchez in 1-0 loss to the Guardians

 Kyle Manzardo homered in the ninth against Phillies closer Jhoan Duran to break 0-0 stalemate.
-Sánchez extended his scoreless streak to 37⅔ innings after pitching eight against Cleveland.
+Sánchez's eight innings vs. Cleveland extended his scoreless streak to 37⅔ innings.

 As rain poured at Citizens Bank Park for most of the evening, the starting pitchers put on a show.

-Phillies lefty Cristopher Sánchez dueled the Guardians’ Gavin Williams on Friday, with both starters turning in eight scoreless innings.
+Phillies lefty Cristopher Sánchez dueled the Guardians’ Gavin Williams on Friday, and for eight innings, neither wavered.

-With a scoreless tie in the ninth inning, Phillies brought in closer Jhoan Duran.
-Kyle Manzardo, pinch-hitting for Rhys Hoskins, jumped on a first-pitch splitter and homered to the opposite field to finally break the stalemate.
+With the game deadlocked in a scoreless tie in the ninth, the Phillies brought in closer Jhoan Duran.
+But Kyle Manzardo, pinch-hitting for Rhys Hoskins, jumped on a first-pitch splitter and homered to the opposite field to finally break the stalemate.

 » READ MORE: Bryce Harper will consider competing in Home Run Derby if he is an All-Star; Kyle Schwarber returns to lineup

-The Phillies offense couldn’t come through against Guardians closer Cade Smith, with Trea Turner, Kyle Schwarber, and Bryce Harper going down in order to seal the 1-0 loss.
+The Phillies offense then couldn’t come through against Guardians closer Cade Smith, with Trea Turner, Kyle Schwarber, and Bryce Harper going down in order to seal the 1-0 loss.
+The Phillies dropped their third game in a row.

-It wasted a spectacular outing from Sánchez, who, fresh off a shutout last week in Pittsburgh, continued his run of dominance.
+It wasted a spectacular outing from Sánchez, who followed his complete-game shutout last week in Pittsburgh with eight scoreless innings.
 He extended his scoreless streak to 37⅔ innings, which ranks second in franchise history behind Grover Alexander’s streak of 41 in 1911.

-Sánchez generated 22 swings-and-misses, 11 of which came on his changeup.
-He struck out six.
+Sánchez struck out six.
+He generated 22 swings-and-misses, 11 of which came on his changeup.

 But Williams matched him.
-The Guardians right-hander got ahead in the count often, throwing first-pitch strikes 67% of the time.
+The Guardians right-hander got ahead in the count often and threw first-pitch strikes 67% of the time.
 His breaking balls were especially effective, with seven of his 11 strikeouts coming on his sweeper.

-Harper doubled down the first base line in the first inning, but Alec Bohm struck out to strand him there.
-And that was the only hit Williams allowed until Bryson Stott singled in the fifth.
+Harper doubled down the first-base line in the first inning, but Alec Bohm struck out to strand him there.
+That was one of only four hits the Phillies mustered in the game.

 Schwarber, who returned to the lineup after missing three straight games with a stomach issue, struck out looking three times against Williams and swinging once against Smith.

 Sánchez walked two batters and scattered four singles.
-But thanks to several force outs at second, a double play in the fourth, and J.T Realmuto catching a runner stealing in the fifth, the Guardians didn’t advance a single runner into scoring position against him.
+But thanks to several force outs at second base, a double play in the fourth, and J.T Realmuto catching a runner stealing in the fifth, the Guardians didn’t advance a runner into scoring position against him.

-With Sánchez’s pitch count up to 96, Duran relieved him for the ninth.
-He gave up a leadoff single to José Ramirez, but García tracked the ball down in right field and threw a laser to second to throw Ramirez out.
-When Manzardo homered on the next pitch, the play became even more crucial for keeping the game close.
+With Sánchez’s pitch count up to 96 — and with the Phillies cautious not to push him too far after he threw 108 pitches in his previous start — Duran relieved him for the ninth.
+He gave up a leadoff single to José Ramírez, but Adolis García tracked the ball down in right field and threw a laser to second to throw Ramírez out.
+When Manzardo homered on the next pitch, García’s play became even more crucial for keeping the game close.

-But Smith only needed eight pitches to retire the side in the bottom of the ninth to earn his MLB-leading 17th save and push the Phillies back below the .500 mark.
+But Smith only needed eight pitches to retire the side in the bottom of the ninth.
+He earned his MLB-leading 17th save and pushed the Phillies back below the .500 mark.